dbc-tech/AgentBox/monorepo/packages/agentbox-client/README.md

 `agentbox-client` provides client connectivity to AgentBox CRM for Node js applications.

-To use, create a new instance of the `AgentBoxService` provider and supply base url, client id & api key.
+To use, create a new instance of the `AgentBoxClient` provider and supply base url, client id & api key.

 ## Get started